KUHLwasStolen/E92dashModEnder3Display/README.md

 Note that this list always reflects the current state of the project and might change over time.
 Also note that links to products are only meant as a guide what to look for and what/where ***I*** bought them.
 Depending on your location/preference there might be better/cheaper alternatives.
-You can buy the components whereever you want as long as they are the same/similar enough.
+You can buy the components wherever you want as long as they are the same/similar enough.
 I am in no way affiliated with the linked sellers and can in no way guarantee their reliability!

 | Description | Quantity | Notes | Link |